team-nodebase-mvp/fitness-tracker/README.md

 To run the server, run ``` npm start ``` in a terminal window

-To seed the database, run ``` npm run seed ``` in another terminal window

-To view the review section in a browser, enter http://localhost:3004/ in the address bar
+To view the app in a browser, enter http://localhost:3000/ in the address bar

 ## Requirements